wttech/AEM-Rules-for-SonarQube/src/main/resources/rules/AEM-18.md

 The [`page.getContentResource()`](https://helpx.adobe.com/experience-manager/6-3/sites/developing/using/reference-materials/javadoc/com/day/cq/wcm/api/Page.html#getContentResource())
 is a method of the [`Page`](https://helpx.adobe.com/experience-manager/6-3/sites/developing/using/reference-materials/diff-previous/changes/com.day.cq.wcm.api.Page.html) which allows you to get a Resource from the page.
-It is possible to get a `null` if there is not jcr:content.
+It is possible to get a `null` if jcr:content does not exist.

 Lack of jrc:content can be caused by not publishing the parent page.